dport96/ITM352/morea/140.FileIO/experience-FileIO.md

  ```
 Add code to the callback of `app.post("/register")` that adds the submitted form data to `users_reg_data` then saves this updated object to `user_data.json` using `JSON.stringify()` as you did in (a).
 Redirect to the login page when done and test that the new user can login.

-c) Add code callback of `app.post("/register")` that checks if the username does not exist and that the password and repeat_password match.
+c) Add code in `app.post("/register")` that checks if the username does not exist in `users_reg_data` (it is suggested you use `users_reg_data.hasOwnProperty(username)`) and that the password and repeat_password match.
 If both are true, then save the new user info as in (b) above.
 If not, redirect to the register page.
 Hint: Put the code you wrote in (b) inside an if-statement.

 #### Bonus Extra Credit:
 a) Make the login form "sticky" so when they redisplay the user does not have to re-enter their information.
 Do this either by (1) Making the login page use data in a query string to fill the form.
 (2) have the server add the data to the form when the page os generated